AgathePons/java_02_POO_tuto/README.md

 ## Array

 An **array** is a **container object** that holds a **fixed number of values** of a **single type**.
 The length of an array is established when the array is created.
 After creation, its length is fixed.
+Arrays in Java are not used a lot, we prefere `ArrayList`.
 To declare an array:

 ```java